An official website of the United States Government

 Principal Director for Microelectronics

-Dr. Dev Shenoy joined the Office of the Under Secretary of Defense for Research and Engineering, OUSD(R&E), as the Principal Director for Microelectronics in July 2021.
-In this role, Dr. Shenoy is responsible for leading the Department of Defense’s research and engineering efforts in microelectronics.
-He has provided numerous keynote addresses, participated in multiple discussion panels, and given interviews across a broad range of industry, academic, interagency, and defense communities.
+Dr. Dev Shenoy is the Principal Director for Microelectronics in the Office of the Under Secretary of Defense for Research and Engineering, OUSD(R&E).
+In this role, Dr. Shenoy is responsible for leading the Department of Defense’s research and engineering efforts in microelectronics to ensure the DoD and the Warfighter have access to the most advanced semiconductor-based capabilities in the world.